 How You Can Increase Your Sex Drive

-Oysters, Kegels and testosterone—they're all thought to increase sex drive.
+Oysters, kegels, and testosterone are all thought to increase sex drive.

 Posted Jul 25, 2018

-How to increase sex drive?
+How can you increase your sex drive?
 Let’s count the ways.

 The quest for an aphrodisiac—drugs, drinks, or foods that increase sex drive—goes back to the ancient Romans, beginning with oysters.
 As the story goes, the legendary Giacomo Girolamo Casanova ate a stack of oysters each morning to fuel his activities.

 If oysters do have any effect, the secret is probably the amino acid D-Aspartic acid.
 Some research suggests that 3 grams of D-aspartic acid a day can increase testosterone in young and middle-aged men, though a 2017 research review concluded that there's not yet enough evidence to say.

 Both men and women are randier when they have more testosterone.
 Low sex drive in men, which is linked to low testosterone, is often related to stress, depression, sleep apnea, and over-drinking.
 Some medications—including ACE inhibitors and beta blockers for blood pressure—can interfere with ejaculation and erection.
 It’s not unheard of for wives to complain that their husbands have lost interest.
 If that’s the case, women may want to encourage their husband to treat the underlying problems.

 More commonly, men complain that their wives are turning them down, typically when they’re coping with small children and again in mid-life.
 Women do tend to experience changes after menopause somewhere around the age of 50, but they don’t all lose interest in sex.